centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 catalog `jbang -Dwarn SimpleServiceMainFuturization@centiservice`.

-If you followed the advice of running more than once instance of `SimpleService.java`, you can run the call a few times, and witness that the invocations will be processed round-robin by the instances.
+If you followed the advice of running more than once instance of `SimpleService.java`, you can run the call a few times, and witness that the invocations will be processed round-robin by the instances, by observing the log lines appearing on the different consoles.
 Note that since the MatsFactory *concurrency* is set to 2 by the `MatsJbangKit` tool, meaning that there will be two threads consuming from this particular queue, you will typically have the first two messages processed by instance 1, then the next two by instance 2 etc.

 ## Experience the magic of queuing